Chapter 1 of 8 What is a UTxO?

 No Double Spending

 Each UTxO can only be spent exactly once.
 The moment it appears as an input in a valid transaction, it’s gone forever.
-This is Bitcoin’s elegant security model: no race conditions, no balance checks.
+This is Bitcoin’s elegant security model: at consensus level there are no balance checks and no shared-state races, only the question of which conflicting spend a block producer includes first.

 UTxO Transaction Graph